VainF/DeepLabV3Plus-Pytorch/README.md

 ### 6. New backbones

-Please refer to [this commit (Xception)](https://github.com/VainF/DeepLabV3Plus-Pytorch/commit/c4b51e435e32b0deba5fc7c8ff106293df90590d) for more detials about adding new backbones.
+Please refer to [this commit (Xception)](https://github.com/VainF/DeepLabV3Plus-Pytorch/commit/c4b51e435e32b0deba5fc7c8ff106293df90590d) for more details about how to add new backbones.

 ## Results